 In general, I try to avoid music that I listened to in my first few years of high school.
 Not because it's bad from a musical standpoint-the majority of it is, in my opinion, actually really good-it's just that it usually makes me feel Really Bad (like, emotionally).
-I even made a playlist on Spotify to consolidate all of my high school music that I listened to heavily from 2011 to 2013 and appropriately titled it "i'm depressedt!"
-2011 through 2013 were some really difficult years for me for a lot of reasons, but they were also good in a lot of ways too.
-I don't necessarily long for those times and want to relive them (well, maybe I do), but I do mourn them in a way because, as we know, the passage of time is awful and quite frankly should be illegal.
+I even made a playlist on Spotify to consolidate all of my high school music that I listened to heavily from 2011 to 2013 and appropriately titled it "i'm depressedt !"
+The years 2011 through 2013 were really difficult for me for a lot of reasons, but they were also good in a lot of ways, too.
+So, I don't necessarily long for those times or long to relive them (well, maybe I do), but I do mourn them in a way because, as we know, the passage of time is awful and quite frankly should be illegal.

-Now, unfortunately, I can't help but associate a lot of the music I discovered at that time with feeling Really Bad.
-It's not all bad though, and some songs don't make me feel awful.
-I have a lot of positive memories associated with those songs, it's just that they're tinged with a little bit of sadness.
-But I guess that's what nostalgia is, right?
-Mixing the good and the bad of the past and longing for it but also being saddened by it.
+Unfortunately, I can't help but associate a lot of the music I discovered at that time with feeling Really Bad.
+It's not all bad though-some songs don't make me feel awful!
+I have a that I mean I really only listened to what was on the radio or what my friends showed me.